We dare you to put a genre on this

 - Romeo and Juliet was the first play to combine the idea of comedies and tragedies.
 In a typical comedy, there are young lovers who live Happily Ever After.
 In a typical tragedy, there are political figures and families that feud and kill people.
 All of this happens in Romeo and Juliet.
 Except the happily-ever-after part.

 - Shadow of the Colossus is damn near impossible to classify into any genre (except Boss Game, of which it is currently the page image, but that only describes the level goals).
-The open-world-ish exploration segments contain no puzzles or combat, while the Colossus battles are equal parts puzzling and climbing, and there's never any definitive or enduring rule as to how to approach the Colossi, other than 'stab the weak point'.
+The open world exploration segments contain no puzzles or combat, and only a minimum of platforming, while the Colossus battles are equal parts puzzling and climbing, and there's never any definitive or enduring rule as to how to approach the Colossi, other than "stab the weak point".

 - Mondo Agency is a Deconstruction of the FPS genre that's also a Mind Screw puzzle game with platforming and Surreal Horror.